chamaeleon/pcre2.c3l/README.md

 There are 64-bit PCRE2 DLL files in the `windows-x64` directory.
 These were built using [vcpkg](https://vcpkg.io/).
 The DLL files need to be placed where `PATH` picks it up, or in the same directory as the executable, etc., like is the case for any other program and DLL.

-The `manifest.json` file currently only enables the linking of `pcre2-posix` for `windows-x64` and `linux-x64` (because that I have access to at the moment and can verify works).
+The `manifest.json` file currently only enables the linking of `pcre2-posix` for `windows-x64` and `linux-x64` (because that is what I have access to at the moment and can verify works).
 More will be added as needed or requested (of course anyone can add what they need in a local copy).

 ## Usage

-* Ensure th PCRE2 library is installed on your system (DLLs is included for x64 Windows in this wrapper library)
+* Ensure the PCRE2 library is installed on your system (DLLs is included for x64 Windows in this wrapper library)
 * Clone the repository into a directory mentioned in the `dependency-search-path` array in `project.json` (the default `"lib"` directory in the project for instance)
 * Add `"pcre2"` to the `dependencies` array in `project.json`